fbreton/Bladelogic/stacks/Tomcat7/BlPackages/README.md

 ### Linux

-Following packages has been tested on RedHat but may work on other unix flavor with fiew modifications.
+Following packages has been tested on RedHat but may work on other unix flavor with few modifications.

 #### DeployBinaries-Linux